 I’ve now told you that there isn’t really any difference in the terms based on 3rd party analyst definitions.
 I’ve also said you can’t be sure you will get anything useful from Google.
 And that vendors could name their solutions anything as long as it slightly resembles what they offer.
 So what can you do to ensure your organization gets what they need?

 So here we are – where the rubber meets the road.
 It’s not essential how others label processes or solutions.
 The only things you need to understand are your requirements.
 There are likely 50 vendors globally who could support 80% of the requirements for any given source to pay, purchase to pay, or procure to pay project – but the 20% is the critical part.

-Each vendor has their flavor and their strengths and weaknesses.
-One vendor may be solid in the sourcing side and weak in the payables side.
+Each vendor has its flavor and its strengths and weaknesses.
+One vendor may be solid on the sourcing side and weak on the payables side.
 Most vendors started somewhere and grew into a broader portfolio.
 Their soul is still on one side or the other, though, and depending on your own needs, you will find more value from one solution than another.